Taigh a'pheantair (The Painter's House)

 Kitchen/Dining room with electric cooker, fridge-freezer, dishwasher, washing machine and microwave etc

-Double bedroom (king-size) with en suite bath/shower, WC and wash basin
+Double bedroom (king-size) with en suite bath with shower over, WC and wash basin

-Double bedroom (king-size) with en suite bath/shower and wash basin only
+Double bedroom (king-size) with en suite bath with shower over and wash basin only

 WC and wash basin